Installation

 6. A RabbitMQ installation as message broker for the asyncronous queues.

 For testing and development, you can run Daiquiri using your regular user account.
 On a production system, a dedicated user account should be used.
-For this documantation we will use a user called daiquiri with the group daiquiri and the home directory /srv/daiquiri.
+For this documentation we will use a user called daiquiri with the group daiquiri and the home directory /srv/daiquiri.
 This user can be created with:

 useradd -m -d /srv/daiquiri -c "Daiquiri user" -s /bin/bash daiquiri

 Do not use the root user to run Daiquiri!
-It is a bad idea anyway and several steps of the installation will not work. sudo is used in the installation when needing root-privileges to install packages.
+It is a bad idea anyway and several steps of the installation will not work. sudo is used in the installation when requiring root-privileges to install packages.

 Prerequisites